iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 > Outputs from DVC-files define the relationship between the data file path in a
 > repository and the path in the cache directory.

-Keeping actual file contents in the cache, and a copy of the cached file in the
-<abbr>workspace</abbr> during `$ git checkout` is a regular trick that
-[Git-LFS](https://git-lfs.github.com/) (Git for Large File Storage) uses.
+Keeping actual file contents in the <abbr>cache</abbr>, and a copy of the cached file in the <abbr>workspace</abbr> during `$ git checkout` is a regular trick that [Git-LFS](https://git-lfs.github.com/) (Git for Large File Storage) uses.
 This trick works fine for tracking small files with source code.
 For large data files, this might not be the best approach, because of _checkout_ operation for a 10Gb data file might take several seconds and a 50GB file checkout (think copy) might take a few minutes.